The online submission portal is now open.

 All entries must be received no later than 5:00 pm (Central) on Sunday, September 26, 2021.

 Entries will be submitted online.
-The online submission portal will open in late June.
+The online submission portal is now open.

 Download the all submission information here.